 There are many 'strains' of HCM in the cat populations, I think there are at least three identified in the Siberian to date?

 Regarding inbreeding.
 You will only have a increased number of affected cats if you use a HCM cat.
-If one parent have one HCM gene there is a 50/50 chance of passing on the condition.

 If both parents have one HCM gene this increases to a 75% chance of offspring being affected